EmcioN/Project_2_Quiz/README.md

 Some characters in the question body were displayed incorrectly.
 I added text formatting.
 Thanks to tutorials on youtube, I dealt with the error and the questions are now displayed correctly.

 ![datanumber](/assets/images/questiongood.png)

+#### Bugs
+I still have a problem with the incorrect display of the final result.
+The number of points is correct, but it is from the previous game, not from the current one.
+I checked the paths, they seem to be correct.
+The last score fetches data from the local clipboard called lastscore.

 ### Deployment
  After the initial code had been committed and pushed to GitHub, it was time to deploy the project.
 This project was deployed using GitHub by the following steps.